carlos-cuns/Parallel-Program-2/README.md

 - Every guest is shown consuming one single cupcake
 - The announcer is shown to place N - 1 cupcakes since the first is placed by the Minotaur

+Using the notes, I knew that I should use a lock for any actions that had to be mutually exclusive.

 ### Experimentation

 The most difficult part of coming up with a solution was trying to figure out how any of the guests could keep track of the others with out everyone communicating (Having some sort of global tracker that everyone can access).
 I solved this by having the announcer have more permissions than the rest and having only them keep track of everything through a personal global counter.